Keyboard shortcuts

 ~/$user

-Note that field splitting and pathname expansion do not happen during variable assignment.
+Note that field splitting and pathname expansion do not happen during assignment.

 $ star=* # assigns a literal `*` to the variable `star`